-When choosing a mental health professional in the community, you might experience to be a challenging task.
+When selecting a mental health professional in your community, you might find the task to be challenging.
 Here are some questions you can ask yourself about a professional to determine if that individual is the right one for you:

 - Does he/she have the education, certification, and license to treat you?

 - How much will you have to pay out-of-pocket?